Screen Plays & Literature

 A sign that says write without fear edit without mercy

 I've written dozens of short and long Screen Plays (WAGw), with most of them ending up as "Ghost Scripts."
-But a few I kept for myself, like "One Day Post" (WAGw 2010), which was written in 3 days after watching the indie movie Paranormal Activity.
-I felt compelled to write a real diabolical thriller, which not only would be cheaper to film, but also boasted a superior story-line, by paying tribute to the psychological films of Alfred Hitchcock.
+But a few I kept for myself, like "One Day Post" (WAGw 2010), which was written in 3 days. :)

 'One Day Post*'